CABLE-LSM/benchcab/docs/user_guide/config_options.md

 ### [meorg_model_output_name](#meorg_model_output_name)

-: **Default:** False :octicons-dash-24: The Model Output Name from modelevaluation.org to which output files will be automatically uploaded for analysis.
-Chosen as the model name from one of the realisations.
-The user must set only one of the realisations keys as True for the name to be chosen.
+: **Default:** False :octicons-dash-24: Chosen as the model name for one of the realisations.
+This would be the Model Output to which output files will be automatically uploaded for analysis.
+The user must set only one of the realisations keys as `true` for the name to be chosen.

 Note: It is the user's responsbility to ensure the model output name does not clash with existing names belonging to other users on modelevaluation.org.